TrendsAI-bit/Solanatokensincinerator/technical/architecture.md

 ---

-*Explore the technical excellence at [Stellar Incinerator](https://solanatokensincinerator-evd2ucu25-devais-projects-c74be0cf.vercel.app)!*
+*Master the art of token burning at [Bonkseus Incinerator](https://solanatokensincinerator-evd2ucu25-devais-projects-c74be0cf.vercel.app)!*